torildhov/sandefjord-legesenter-booking-system/README.md

 ## Usage
 To use the application, make sure the server is running.
 The default API endpoint is http://localhost:3000.
 Postman or other API testing tools can be used to interact with the API endpoints.

+To access protected endpoints, include the genereated JWT token in the `Authorization` hader as `Bearer <JWT_TOKEN>`, where `<JWT_TOKEN>` is the token can be found in the body of the response from a sucessful login request at the `/api/auth/login` endpoint.

 **For example:**
 - To register a new user: POST to `http://localhost:3000/api/auth/register`
 - To view available time slots for booking an appointment for a specific date: GET to `http://localhost:3000/api/appointments`